POP303U/material/README.md

 ./install
 ```

+> [!Caution]
-It is not recommended to mix and match this with other rices / distros since it will break 99.9% of the time because of package conflicts / clashing configuration paths.
+> It is not recommended to mix and match this with other rices / distros since it will break 99.9% of the time because of package conflicts / clashing configuration paths.
+> This rice also modifies a lot of configs, so be sure to check out `~/Material/configs/` to see which configs it overrides.

 ### Updating
 To update material you will need to pull the latest changes from github and restore the configs by doing -